 This website is operated by Horsham District Council which is responsible for the processing of your personal data and is the Data Controller for all such information.
 We regard your privacy as very important.

-Being transparent and providing accessible information to you about how we use your personal information is a key element of the General Data Protection Regulation (GDPR).
+Being transparent and providing accessible information to you about how we use your personal information is a key element of the Data Protection Act (DPA) 2018 and UK General Data Protection Regulation (GDPR).